 AHA courses are always available so please feel free to contact us for more information.

 Workshops are offered regularly for LAU students and residents, as well as participants from other universities or hospitals and members of scientific societies.

-It all started in 2016 when the Gilbert and Rose-Marie Chagoury School of Medicine and the LAU Clinical Simulation Center launched the first Clinical Simulation Diploma in the Middle East.
+The Gilbert and Rose-Marie Chagoury School of Medicine and the LAU Clinical Simulation Center launched the first Clinical Simulation Diploma in the Middle East in 2016.